 Whole-of-life cost is an essential consideration.
 Good fleet managers take a long-term view of all the anticipated expenses fleet vehicles will incur over the course of their life.
 A deal may look like good up front, but once the whole-of-life cost is it may lose some of its initial shine.

 Keeping whole-of-life costs in mind means that budgeting for your fleet, and all other areas of your business, becomes much easier.

 What do you need to ask yourself?

-- What will it cost to register and insure your chosen vehicles annually?
+- How much will it cost to insure and register these vehicles annually?

 - Is there a standard servicing fee across a set period?
 If not, what reasonable assumptions can be made around costs for regular vehicle servicing and maintenance?
 Is roadside assistance included as part of the deal or will that need to be factored in additionally?

 - What are the tyres?
 Are they premium tyres that may be costly but will last longer, something cheaper or a mid-range compromise?
 Bear in mind that skimping on quality with tyres can be a false economy over time in both total cost and safety.

 - Depending on how my fleet is being utilised, can I opt for a smaller version of a vehicle with better whole-of-life cost, if it is deemed viable?

 - Am I subject to end-of-lease costs such as unfair wear and tear or excess kilometres?